Italian Place Names

 Romania (Country & Region) English, Italian, Ancient Roman

 From Latin meaning "land of the Romans" (see Rome).
-This is the name of a country in eastern Europe, so named in the 16th century because of its historic and linguistic connections to the Roman Empire.... [more]
+This is the name of a country in Eastern Europe, so named in the 16th century because of its historic and linguistic connections to the Roman Empire.... [more]

 Ruanda (Country) German, Spanish, Portuguese, Italian, Catalan, Finnish, Latvian, Lithuanian, Hungarian, Slovene, Serbian, Croatian, Bosnian, Bulgarian, Macedonian, Russian, Ukrainian, Georgian, Armenian, Azerbaijani, Turkish, Kazakh, Kyrgyz, Tajik, English, French

-Form of Brunei in several languages, as well as a variant spelling in other languages.
+Form of Rwanda in several languages, as well as a variant spelling in other languages.

 Russia (Country) English, Italian, Late Roman